Hugh Thomas, Baron Thomas of Swynnerton

-Hugh Swynnerton Thomas, Baron Thomas of Swynnerton (21 October 1931 – 7 May 2017), was an English historian and writer known best for his book The Spanish Civil War.
+Hugh Swynnerton Thomas, Baron Thomas of Swynnerton (21 October 1931 – 7 May 2017), was an English historian, writer, diplomat and political adviser known best for his book The Spanish Civil War.

 Early life

-Hugh Swynnerton Thomas was born on 21 October 1931 in Windsor, Berkshire, England, to Hugh Whitelegge Thomas (1887–1960), a colonial commissioner and Cambridge cricketer, and his wife, Margery Augusta Angelo (née Swynnerton).
+Hugh Swynnerton Thomas was born on 21 October 1931 in Windsor, Berkshire, England, to Hugh Whitelegge Thomas (1887–1960), a colonial commissioner in the Gold Coast and Cambridge cricketer, and his wife, Margery Augusta Angelo (née Swynnerton).
 Sir Shenton Thomas was his uncle.
 He was educated at Sherborne School in Dorset, before going up to Queens' College, Cambridge, where he was a major scholar and later an Honorary Fellow.
 Thomas gained a first class in Part I of the History Tripos in 1952, and the following year was president of the Cambridge Union Society.
 He also studied at the Sorbonne in Paris.

 Career

-From 1954 to 1957 Thomas worked in the Foreign Office partly as secretary of the British Delegation to the sub-committee of the UN Disarmament Commission.
-From 1966 to 1975, he was Professor of History at the University of Reading, and chairman of the European committee.
+From 1954 to 1957, Thomas worked in the Foreign Office, partly as secretary of the British Delegation to the sub-committee of the UN Disarmament Commission, and in the British embassy in Paris under his future father-in-law Gladwyn Jebb.
+He lectured briefly at the Royal Military Academy at Sandhurst in 1957.
+After the success of his 1957 novel The World's Game, he accepted an offer from publisher James MacGibbon, then a literary agent at Curtis Brown, to pen the first "broad survey" of the Spanish Civil War, despite his lack of knowledge of Spanish, leading to the publication of his best-known work in 1961.
+From 1966 until resigning in 1976, he was Professor of History at the University of Reading, and chairman of the European committee.
 He was then chairman of the neoliberal Centre for Policy Studies in London from 1979 to 1991.